brimoran/Linux-on-ASUS-C101PA/README.md

 We now have a little machine with:

 - Vim for writing documents and scripting
-- R for analysis and producing top notch charts
+- R for analysis and to produce top notch charts and HTML dashboards
-- LaTeX to create beautiful documents and HTML dashboards
+- LaTeX to create beautiful PDF documents
 - Pandoc to convert between document types
-- Zathura as a light weight pdf viewer
+- Zathura as a light weight PDF viewer
 - Gimp as a powerful graphics editor
+- Inkscape for vector graphics
 - Libre Office providing a full office suite

 Add to this all that the C101PA already offers through ChromeOs and Android and we are very close to having the perfect little machine for my needs...
 There are just two things missing: